dawnofmusic/SAW_NeuroN/README.md

 ------
 (c) 2012 Sebastian A. Weiﬂ - post@sebastian-weiss.de

-Reused parts from "Darmst‰dter Neuronale-Netze-Simulator" created by Markus Seeger and Sebastian A. Weiﬂ in 1994-1996.
+Reused ideas and code from "Darmst‰dter Neuronale-Netze-Simulator" created by Markus Seeger and Sebastian A. Weiﬂ in 1994-1996.

 Depends on the following libraries/projects